chrisgaulke/Claatu/README.md

 Note
 ----
 Claatu is a work in progress and will be undergoing rapid development during the coming months.
 Growing pains are to be expected.
 Currently Claatu is a collection of stand alone scripts, however, this will be changing in the near future.
-A workflow is alsoin development and will be added soon.
+A workflow is also in development and will be added soon.